-The KITFS23BUKEVM provides three distinct operation modes with direct impact on device functionalities.
+The KITFS23SKTEVM provides three distinct operation modes with direct impact on device functionalities.
 Understanding these modes helps the user interact with the GUI properly.

-Note: When using the KITFS23BUKEVM for the first time, it is recommended the user start the device in Debug mode so the Watchdog function is not active.
+Note: When using the KITFS23SKTEVM for the first time, it is recommended the user start the device in Debug mode so the Watchdog function is not active.
 Indeed, the Watchdog must be configured in Debug mode before starting the device in Normal mode for the first time.
 Otherwise a Watchdog error is detected.
 To start the device in Debug mode, the hardware should be configured accordingly.
 See Section 7.3.1.2.
 Once the Watchdog is configured, Debug mode can be exited from the GUI.

-The voltage level on FS2320 DEBUG pin is one condition for entering a given operation mode.

-Section 4.4.11 gives more information about onboard hardware enablement of Debug mode and Test mode context.
+The voltage level on FS23xx DEBUG pin is one condition for entering a given operation mode.
+Table 22 gives the hardware configuration conditions to enter Normal, Debug or OTP/Test mode.
+Section 4.4.12 gives more information about onboard hardware enablement of Debug mode and Test mode context.